aospapp/aosp/external/arm-trusted-firmware/docs/design/firmware-design.rst

 ~~~~~~~~~

 -  Branch Target Identification feature is selected by ``BRANCH_PROTECTION``
    option set to 1.
-This option defaults to 0 and this is an experimental
+This option defaults to 0.
-   feature.

 -  Memory Tagging Extension feature is unconditionally enabled for both worlds
    (at EL0 and S-EL0) if it is only supported at EL0.
 If instead it is